 Scientific Name: Chilabothrus subflavus

-Habitat: Jamaican boas can be found in the limestone forests of Jamaica and Goat Island.
+Habitat: Jamaican boas can be found in the limestone forests of Jamaica and Great Goat Island.

 Diet: Young Jamaican boas feed on small lizards and frogs while adult boas feed on native bats and birds as well as rats and other rodents.

 Size: 5 to 7.5 feet long

 Lifespan: 23.7 years for males and 15.8 years for females according to AZA Species Survival Statistics

 What does this mean?